 I knew there was never going to be a fence once the Democrats won the majority.

-Now, this this story just found it, show prep working last night.
+Now, this, this story, just found it, show prep working last night.

-Headline Congress questions NFL network plan to air live games.
+Headline, Congress questions NFL network plan to air live games.

-My first reaction when I saw this, what the hell business is it of theirs.
+My first reaction when I saw this, what the hell business is it of theirs?

 The NFL is about to start airing live regular season games on its own network, and that has Congress a bit curious.

-Senator Arlen Specter said yesterday at a hearing of the Senate Judiciary Committee, we're intrigued to put it mildly, what the NFL has in mind.
+Senator Arlen Specter said yesterday at a hearing of the Senate Judiciary Committee, we're intrigued, to put it mildly, what the NFL has in mind.

-The hearing focused on how live games on the NFL network could affect cable and satellite rates and whether the games raise any antitrust issues in connection with the sports broadcasting act.
+The hearing focused on how live games on the NFL network could affect cable and satellite rates and whether the games raise any antitrust issues in connection with the Sports Broadcasting Act.

-Now, for those of you That don't know the NFL network was started by the league a couple three years ago.
+Now, for those of you that don't know, the NFL network was started by the league a couple, three years ago.

-They have to do it in advance, and those networks are given a chance to protect uh certain games.
+They have to do it in advance, and those networks are given a chance to protect certain games.

 So NBC's not going to get the best games every week late in the season, but they do have a chance to improve on what the original schedule had for them.